Frequently Asked Questions

 Please reach out to me if you have specific questions about your/your child’s needs!

 • I see children ages 4 ½ and through college-aged adults for educational evaluations.
-I will soon begin providing adult ADHD testing for individuals 18+.

-• For Psychoeducational tetsing:
+• For Psychoeducational testing:

 Families schedule a series of 3 appointments: Two in person testing appointments (Each 2 to 3.5 hours in length depending on age).